Tested: Regular Sanitary Can Ends and EZ Open Can Ends

 These tests demonstrate that the TapTone Proximity Sensor can consistently determine the integrity of a vacuum in smooth-top cans.
 In cans with pull-tabs, the Proximity sensor can consistently determine vacuum integrity when the can is sent through the machine upside down, as long as the bottom of the can is of the same rigidity as the top of the can.

 * Merit value is a calculated number determined using an algorithm to compute a resultant from a set of data values.
-Test results achieved in the test laboratory may be different from results seen in the production environment.
+Depending on the application, the most effective merit value will be used to reject “bad” containers.
+Each can is inspected using four (4) algorithms and provides four (4) merit values.